mcallisterliza/drama-kids/README.md

 * The user is directed to the response page when the user clicks the submit button on the form on the contact page (when all required fields are filled in).

-* The Response page contains a brief thank you message to the user and informs the user that the company will contact the user withing 24 to 72 hours.
+* The response page contains a brief thank you message to the user and informs the user that the company will contact the user withing 24 to 72 hours.

 * After ten seconds on the contact page the page will automatically direct the user to the home page.